-There are nearly 10,000 street name signs in Eugene in addition to more than 19,000 traffic control signs.
+There are over 10,000 street name signs in Eugene in addition to more than 30,000 traffic control signs.
 These signs increase safety and convenience for people who drive, walk or bike in Eugene.

 Regulatory signs such as "stop," "yield" or "one way" are very important for safety reasons.
 Stealing or defacing these types of signs can result in property damage, injuries and even death, and people who put the public at risk by stealing or defacing traffic control signs are subject to severe criminal and civil penalties.